dvishchu/labent-1497/docs/source/intro.rst

 Get started
 ===============

-Please, connect to lab via one of the presented connection options and then proceed to :ref:`Connecting to lab devices` section.
+Please, connect to lab via one of the presented connection options and then proceed to **Connecting to lab devices** section.

 Cisco Anyconnect + RDP Option
 *****************************